lhelms2/howto_rtd/docs/source/style.rst

 Bold and Italics
 -----------------

 Bold should be used to emphasize an action.
-Use sparingly or the effect will be lost.
+Use bold sparingly or the effect will be lost.

 Italics should be used for general emphasis.
-Use sparingly or the effect will be lost.
+Use italics sparingly or the effect will be lost.

 .. _lists: